torbsd/torbsd.github.io/index.md

 vulnerabilities are held in common across a broad spectrum.
 Diversity means single vulnerabilities are less likely to harm the entire ecosystem.
 In a global anonymity network, monocultures are potentially disastrous.
-A single kernel vulnerability in GNU/Linux that impacting Tor relays could be devastating.
+A single kernel vulnerability in GNU/Linux impacting Tor relays could be devastating.
 We want to see a stronger Tor network, and we believe one critical ingredient for that is operating system diversity.